 39. Pirates or Scarlet Knights?
 Get a jump on March Madness by taking your little sports fan to a college hoops game.

-40. While you watch the games, your kids can hone their arcade skills at the first Dave & Busters in NJ.
+40. While you watch the games, your kids can hone their arcade skills at the newest outpost of Dave & Busters in Wayne.

-41. Wander the shelves at your local library or independent bookstore and let your kids pick a new read.
+41. Wander the shelves at the new 30,000-square-foot Indigo Bookstore at Short Hills Mall and let your kids pick a new read.

 42. Roll up your sleeves for a family art project every Sunday at Montclair Art Museum.